Killing Fey Filled Regrets

 “The nasty one on its eye?”

-While the bigger beast was nibbling on our target, Alleck’s face lit up.
+While the more enormous beast was nibbling on our target, Alleck’s face lit up remembering facts from tomes.
 “Oh yes, I remember reading about them.
 Some fey are known as spirits, Scrats, for their shapeshifting trickery.
-Some are known for their magic, in this case, a fey of the ather.
-It rides the wind and rips heads off with a breeze.
-Huh, thats an idea.
-So this one is a cannibal undead.”
+So we got a cannibal undead?”

 “So we kill it and take revenge for your buddy?”